KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\settings\models.py:19`

 **Description**:
-The method `Currency.get_currency_by_id` in the `Currency` class is designed to retrieve currency information based on a given `currency_id`, likely for use within the EeazyCRM application to manage or display currency-related data.
+The method `Currency.get_currency_by_id` in the `Currency` class is used to retrieve a specific currency using its unique identifier, `currency_id`.
+It is called by any part of the program that needs to fetch details of a specific currency in the EeazyCRM application.

 ---